PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/ros_package/readme.md

 ## Requirements

 We assume you are running ros melodic or ubuntu 18 and know the basics of ROS.
+We use the following packages for python 2.7
+- numpy
+- scipy
+- matplotlib
+- PIL

 ## Getting started